dankamongmen/dankdryer/README.md

 # Construction / BOM

-The device requires approximately 500g of high-temperature filament (PC, PAHT-CF, etc.) to print.
+The device as designed requires approximately 600g of high-temperature filament (PC, PAHT-CF, etc.) to print, as well as about 20g of polycarbonate and 20g of TPU 95A.
 The exact amount of filament will depend on material and print settings.
-Six pieces are printed:
+Seven pieces are printed:

- * Hot chamber
+ * Hot chamber (pa6-cf)
+ * Interlayer (tpu 95a)
- * Cool chamber
+ * Cool chamber (pa6-cf)
- * Motor sheath
+ * Motor sheath (polycarbonate)
- * Sheath coupling
+ * Sheath coupling (polycarbonate)
- * Spool platform
+ * Spool platform (polycarbonate)
- * Top
+ * Top (pa6-cf)

 The hot and cool chamber dominate filament consumption, though the top is non-negligible.
-At consumer prices, bought in half-kilogram and kilogram units, this represents anywhere from roughly $15 (Polymaker PolyLite polycarbonate) to $40 (Polymaker Fiberon PA6-CF20).
+At consumer prices, bought in kilogram and half-kilogram units respectively, this represents anywhere from roughly $15 (Polymaker PolyLite polycarbonate) to $40 (Polymaker Fiberon PA6-CF20).

 ### Hot chamber